TychoJ/avrMake/README.md

 #### Programming with WSL problems

-Sadly if you try and use the makefile after folling the steps found in ``Adding USB support to WSL``, avrdude will give you an error.
+Sadly if you try and use the makefile after following the steps found in ``Adding USB support to WSL``, avrdude will give you an error.
 To fix this you'll have to do a few extra steps.
 Start with creating a new udev rule by running:
 ```bash
 nano /etc/udev/rules.d/10-local.rules